danobi/dxuuu.xyz/src/bpfilter.md

 ### Mystery reloads

-In the process of debugging the above, I unloaded and loaded `bpfilter.ko` a few times.
-After one of the `modprobe -r`'s, I noticed that bpfilter was automatically reloaded without my involvement.
-It looked something like this:
+While debugging the above, I unloaded and loaded `bpfilter.ko` a lot.
+After one `modprobe -r`, I noticed that bpfilter was reloaded without my involvement.
+It looked like this:

 ```
 $ sudo modprobe -r bpfilter